overnetti/Mastermind/README.md

 ### Schema
 ![Database Schema](assets/MastermindDatabaseSchema.svg)

+## Technologies, Code Structure, and Thought Process
+### Technologies
+- React
+- FastAPI
+- SQL

+### Code Structure

+### Thought Process

 ## Future Implementations
 ### Server
+- Decoupling database logic from service code so that it is run via the endpoint instead
 - User authentication and authorization using JWT tokens, so sessions expire after a certain amount of time
 - Further testing on PlayMastermindGameService and corresponding features
 - Implement feature flags for each feature and dynamically adjust frontend accordingly